 A flock of 30 white-tailed black cockatoos (Carnaby's or Baudin's), as listed under the BC and EPBC Acts, were recorded in 2006 by ATA Environmental feeding on Banksia sp. within the open peppermint (Agonis flexuosa) / Banksia attenuata woodland over Adenanthos sp./ Spyridium globulosum shrubland over closed heathland (Strategen 2007).
-The Open peppermint (Agonis flexuosa) / Banksia attenuata woodland over Adenanthos sp./ Spyridium globulosum shrubland over for a strubband over closed heathland habitat type, which provides for aging habitat for these species, comprises only a minor portion of the FMP area (Figure I).
+The Open peppermint (Agonis flexuosa) / Banksia attenuata woodland over Adenanthos sp./ Spyridium globulosum shrubland over for a spring habitat type, which provides for a for these species, comprises only a minor portion of the FMP area (Figure I).